tbsd/corridor/README.md

 ![screenshot](screenshot.png)

-Smple game done as a university project.
+A smple game done as a university project.

 Features:
 ---
 * Resizable tiles